junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 "I don't know that.
 And I bet it takes more than one visit to remember or have a favorite drink on the menu of a random diner on a random underground level."
 Anakin points out.

 "Not random," Obi-Wan corrects him.
 "Just happened to be this exact place.
-My master used to come here, sometimes he'd take me with, but that's more than ten years ago now.
+My master used to come here.
+Sometimes he'd take me with him, but that's more than ten years ago now.
 Didn't they advertise to be the best diner in the underworld?"

 Anakin grins.
 "They did!
 It used to be 'the best diner in the Coco Town', and now it's 'the best diner in the underworld'.
 I've always wanted to try here."

-Obi-Wan almost blurts out "Why didn't you," but manages to stops himself at the last second.
+Obi-Wan almost blurts out "Why didn't you," but manages to stop himself at the last second.
 Looking at the kid's humble dressing and slim figure, he thinks he knows the answer already.

 He glances at the diner's interior for a second, to cover the unnatural silence.
 It looks almost exactly the same as he remembers, only a decade older.

 The droid FLO brings their drinks and the appetizer just in time.

-Obi-Wan takes a swig at the drink.
+Obi-Wan takes a swig of the drink.
 It also tastes the same as he remembers.

 "So, you have a master," Anakin says carefully when he puts down the cup.